 This list compiles all officer-involved shootings in Colorado since Jan.
 1, 2020.
 For the purposes of this list, an officer-involved shooting is defined as an incident where a police officer and/or suspect discharges a firearm.

-There have been 28 officer-involved shootings so far in 2020.
-Nineteen people have died in those shootings.
+There have been 46 officer-involved shootings so far in 2020.
+Thirty-two people have died in those shootings.

 May 26 — Thornton police shot and killed a man Tuesday night after officers say the man and an officer exchanged gunfire.
 Authorities said around 11 p.m., an officer encountered a suspicious man in the parking lot of the Thornton Infrastructure Maintenance Center.
 The two exchanged gunfire and the man was pronounced dead at the scene.
 Police said they recovered a handgun at the scene and that no officers were injured.

 May 25 — An off-duty Palmer Lake police officer was arrested on suspicion of shooting a colleague.
-Authorities responded to a shooting in a Sedalia home, where another Palmer Lake officer was found wounded, officials said.
+Authorities responded to a shooting at his Sedalia home, where another Palmer Lake officer was found wounded, officials said.
 The Douglas County Sheriff's Office said 38-year-old Brian Saltzman was arrested on suspicion of second-degree assault, prohibited use of a weapon and reckless endangerment.
-The victim is in the hospital in stable condition.
+The arrest affidavit said Saltzman had been drinking for several hours at a party for his fellow officers and friends when he fired one round behind him toward an outdoor patio area without looking.
+According to court documents, the bullet hit a female officer in the right leg.
+She is in the hospital in stable condition.
 Saltzman was released on bond.

 May 22 — A Teller County Sheriff's deputy shot and injured a suspect around 9 p.m. on Friday, May 22.
 Two deputies saw a man who matched the description of someone who was wanted for felony menacing near the intersection of County Road 94 and Teller County Road 32.
 According to a sheriff's office press release, the suspect pulled out a handgun and pointed it at the deputies.
 One of the deputies fired at least once and struck the suspect, who was then taken to the hospital with injuries.
 The two deputies have been placed on routine administrative leave.
 The El Paso County Sheriff’s Office is the lead investigative agency for this officer-involved shooting.